 my academic history (on a road less traveled):

 Intellectually, I've been productive due to inherited intelligence, developing this potential through education (formal & informal), and hard work.* But professionally, I've followed a “road less traveled” instead of the typical academic path.
 What happened?
 As a chemistry major, I enjoyed learning and did well (getting the American Chemical Society's "best student" award for all high schools of Orange County, CA, and then for undergrads at U.C.
-Irvine) and received a fellowship for graduate study from the National Science Foundation.
+Irvine) and an NSF Fellowship for Graduate Study.
 But for various reasons — mainly academic immaturity (playing too much and not studying enough) and an incomplete mental awakening (I discovered creativity but not discipline & commitment) and an intellectual preference for generalization (instead of the specialization expected in grad school for science) — I decided to not pursue a career in research chemistry.

 * This combination has allowed academic awards & fellowships, 800s in GRE for Math & Verbal, and high intellectual productivity.